Nancy Castiglione

 Nancy Castiglione (born Nancy Jane Castiglione on February 24, 1981) is a Canadian former actress and singer who worked in the Philippines.

 Personal life

 She had a relationship with Luis Manzano.
 She was also linked to celebrity doctor Hayden Kho.
 She is a mother of twins.

 Career

 GMA 7 contracted and launched her as one of the mainstream actresses in the TV series, Sana ay Ikaw na Nga with Dingdong Dantes and Tanya Garcia.
 Her exemplary acting performance qualified her for the award as Best New Female Actress in the Star Awards.

-After taking some hiatus from limelight, Castiglione reinvents herself and found solitude reflecting on the things she wanted to do in the future.
-She doesn't want to be packaged as an actress or host only.
-Like any other artists, she wants some fresh breaks.
-On her reemergence, Nancy has turned into a singing and dancing diva though she still engages in acting and modeling.
+After taking a hiatus, Castiglione reflected on her future.
+On her reemergence, Nancy has turned into a singer and dancer who still engages in acting and modeling.

 She is now a broker and focusing on her family and work.